#71051: CMF Series 28 Animals Review

 History

 The Collectible Minifigures line has been around since 2010, and in that time LEGO has taken the concept in a dozen different directions.
-Some series have been broad and eclectic, throwing together pirates, monsters, mythical creatures, and office workers in the same blind bag run.
+Some series have been broad, throwing together pirates, monsters, mythical creatures, and office workers in the same blind bag run.
 Others have gone fully licensed or themed.
-Series 28 lands firmly in the themed camp, and the theme it picks is one fans have been quietly asking for since single animal costumes started showing up and earning outsized love: an entire series of people dressed as animals.
+Series 28 lands in the themed category, and the theme it picks is one fans has been hoping for single animal costumes started showing up.

 The Set and Its Place in the LEGO Lineup

-This is an easy one to recommend as a full-series purchase rather than a casual grab-a-few proposition.
-Because every single figure is strong, the blind bag gamble feels lower-stakes than usual.
+This is an easy one to recommend as a full-series purchase rather than a casual grab.
+Because almost every single figure is strong, the blind bag gamble feels lower-stakes than usual.
 You might end up with doubles, but doubles of this wave are not exactly a hardship.
 Collectors will want multiples anyway, just to display both builds of the figures that have meaningful alternate faces.
 Parents of younger kids will find the figures hold up well as actual play figures.
-They are distinct enough that each one feels like a character rather than a collectible chess piece.
+They are distinct enough that each one feels like a great character.

 What’s in the Box?

-Each blind bag in 71051 comes with one assembled figure, one or two accessories, and one lime green 3x4 plate baseplate.
+Each blind bag in CMF Series 28 comes with one figure, one or two accessories, and one baseplate.
 There are no numbered bags to work through and no instruction booklet beyond a simple one-pager with a checklist on the back.

 Instructions Booklet